cphung3/dusp-projections/README.md

 [![Build Status](https://travis-ci.org/crsandeep/simple-react-full-stack.svg?branch=master)](https://travis-ci.org/crsandeep/simple-react-full-stack)

-This is a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
+This is a based on a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.

 - [simple-react-full-stack](#simple-react-full-stack)
   - [Introduction](#introduction)